agiliumtrade-ai/metastats-javascript-sdk/readme.md

 ## Pricing
 MetaStats is available to all MetaApi users without extra charges at this point.

-You pay only an affordable fee for MetaApi MetaTrader terminal hosting.
+You pay a fee executing MetaTrader terminal on MetaApi cloud.
 See [https://metaapi.cloud/#pricing](https://metaapi.cloud/#pricing) for more details.

 MetaApi provides a free tier so that you can test our APIs without any charges.